Review coming soon

 The passion for tennis did not stop our two protagonists to achieve their dreams of creating world-class sportswear for the court game.
 Art and Earnest Brunner are two Swiss men who are fanatics of tennis and at the same time are avid skiers.
 Their move to California spawned one of the footwear breakthroughs that the world has witnessed which revolves around the concept of non-advertising.

-Combining the silhouette of a standard tennis shoe with the Gilly-lacing system of ski boots, the duo created a revolutionary tennis shoe that is both durable for doing swift antics and supportive.
+Combining the silhouette of a standard tennis shoe with the Gilly-lacing system of ski cleats, the duo created a revolutionary tennis shoe that is both durable for doing swift antics and supportive.
 Manufacturing a model with plush cushioning and a firm upper entitled the K-Swiss brand to be one of the top-notch sneakers when it comes to the sport.
 This first model was called the Classic and was introduced in Wimbledon the same year.

 The K-Swiss monicker was coined based on the ubiquitous fad of local European kids which mistook the "C" for a "K" in California.
 They fused the K into their hometown and viola, the K-Swiss brand was born.
 Since then, the company stayed relevant in the game of tennis which had first witnessed the birth of an all leather court shoe courtesy of K-Swiss.